 Provide feedback for this topic

-Would you like to contact Support regarding the "Frequently asked questions about denial of service attacks on Xbox 360 " issue you were reading about or a different issue?
+Would you like to contact Support regarding the "Frequently asked questions about DoS and DDoS attacks on Xbox 360" issue you were reading about or a different issue?